DylanLi272/QiskitFinalProject/README.md

 <p align="center">However, obtaining the precise velocity of an electron is impossible because of how small they are.
 Thus, we resort to estimating this electron kinetic energy using qubits as a representation of quantum mechanical interactions.</p>

 #### Nuclear Kinetic Energy
+<p align="center">Given the size of the lithium nucleus.
+The nuclear kinetic energy of Lithium Hydride is negligible.
+It is important to recognize taht this property can not always be neglected in an atomic or molecular simulation.
+There are atoms that have extraordinary amounts of nuclear kinetic energy.
+The first atom on the periodic table that displays this unique nuclear kinetic energy combinatorics property is Technetium.
+Technetium is the first element in the periodic table that periodically emits a helium nucleus.
+Its half-life is 4.21 million years, and it decays in to Niobium.
+So, when simulating atoms or molecules it is important to be aware of when the nucleur kinetic energy is an important property in your atomic or molecular model.</p>

 #### Electron to Nuclear Coulombic Force